Shop by Products

 Tip: Look for a pump that mimics babies’ natural, two-step nursing pattern, like more powerful electric pumps do.
 Choose one with an AC adaptor and a battery-backup, so you’re never caught without a power source.

-If you plan to return to work full time, you'll be pumping multiple times a day, five days a week.
+If you plan to return to work full time, you’ll be pumping multiple times a day, at least five days a week.
 An electric breast pump is your fastest, most efficient choice.
 Most pumps also have double pumping capacity, a real time-saver, since you can pump both breasts at once.

 Tip: When shopping for a mid-size electric pump, look for: